Political history of Antigua and Barbuda: Colonial period (1632–1959)

-In 1832 the Leeward Islands were re-instated, and the governor of Antigua became the ex officio governor of the Leeward Islands.
+In 1832, the Leeward Islands were re-instated, and the governor of Antigua became the ex officio governor of the Leeward Islands.
 The Leeward Islands colony was based in St. John's, and the title of governor of Antigua was later renamed to the governor of the Leeward Islands.
-On 1 August 1860 Barbuda was merged into the colony of Antigua, ending Codrington rule.
+On 1 August 1860, Barbuda was merged into the colony of Antigua, ending Codrington rule.
 By 1871, Antigua was a presidency of the Leeward Islands colony, and the legislative assembly had become the legislative council.
 Any bill passed by the legislative council was to be assented by the Leeward governor.
+By 1897, the majority of elected Antiguan legislators were non-whites.
+In March 1898, the island's legislative council voted itself out of existence.
+This was due to the Secretary of State for Colonies refusing to provide financial aid to the recently crisis-hit planter class unless the island ended elected government.
+The island was then ruled by a fully-appointed council of 16 members until 1946.

-In 1904 the position of warden was established for Barbuda, which was later replaced by the chairperson of the Barbuda Council.
+In 1904, the position of warden was established for Barbuda, which was later replaced by the chairperson of the Barbuda Council.

 In 1936, the position of governor was replaced by the administrator.
 The administrator resided in Government House and had similar functions.
-In 1946, Antigua held its first election, which resulted in V. C. Bird being appointed to the Executive Council, the predecessor to the Cabinet.
+In 1946, Antigua held its first modern election, which resulted in V. C. Bird being appointed to the Executive Council, the predecessor to the Cabinet.
 In 1951, the first Antiguan constitution was adopted.
 The composition of the legislative council was changed, now to be composed of the attorney general, two nominated members, and ten elected members.
 This is when the Bird dynasty began to emerge, who controlled Antiguan politics until 2004.
-In 1958 Antigua joined the West Indies Federation, and in June 1959 a constitutional conference was held for Antigua, granting it autonomy on 1 January 1960.
+In 1958, Antigua joined the West Indies Federation, and in June 1959, a constitutional conference was held for Antigua, granting it autonomy on 1 January 1960.